ChairImpSec/FIESTA/README.md

 > [!NOTE]
 > Currently, we recompute the results using the new configuration version.
-> These computations follow an improved report format, which is in line with [PROLEAD]'s logging to increase uniformity.
+> These computations follow an improved report format, which is in line with [PROLEAD](https://github.com/ChairImpSec/PROLEAD)'s logging to increase uniformity.
 > After the computation has completed, they will be added.

 > [!NOTE]